BEST USVI Cruise Deals (2024 + 2025): Cheap & Discount Cruises to USVI - Cruise Critic

 7 Nights

-Port: Miami • Perfect Day at CocoCay • St. Thomas • St. Maarten • Miami
+Port: Miami • St. Kitts • St. Thomas • Perfect Day at CocoCay • Miami

 Up to 20% Savings to Explore North America in 2023